 - Take photographs and videos while still at the scene.

 - Call you and the other driver’s insurance company to file claims.

 - Don’t rush into a fast insurance settlement.

 - Contact a car accident attorney in Avondale for help.

-Request a Free Car Accident Case Evaluation in Avondale, Arizona Today
+Get a Free Consultation with a Car Accident Attorney in Avondale, Arizona Today

 If you or someone you love has been injured in a car accident in Avondale, Arizona, you have legal rights.
 The experienced and dedicated attorneys at MDK Law Group can help you protect them.
 We have the power to take on the most difficult aspects of your claim so that you can focus on what matters most – getting better and putting your life back together.